cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

 1. Go to **Appearance → Customize → Homepage Settings**
 2. Here you can modify:
-   - **Hero Heading**: The main title displayed on the homepage
+   - **Hero Heading**: The main title displayed on the homepage.
-   - **Hero Text**: The descriptive paragraph below the heading
+   - **Hero Text**: The descriptive paragraph below the heading.
-   - **Hero Background Image**: Upload an image to use as the background (takes priority over the background colour)
+   - **Hero Background Image**: Upload an image to use as the background (takes priority over the background colour).
-   - **Background Image Overlay**: Adjust the darkness of the overlay on the background image
+   - **Background Image Overlay**: Adjust the darkness of the overlay on the background image.
-   - **Hero Background Colour**: Change the background colour (used when no image is set)
+   - **Hero Background Colour**: Change the background colour (used when no image is set).
-   - **Hero Text Colour**: Change the colour of all text in the hero section
+   - **Hero Text Colour**: Change the colour of all text in the hero section.
-   - **Header Alignment**: Align the hero heading text (left, centre, or right)
+   - **Header Alignment**: Align the hero heading text (left, centre, or right).
-   - **Text Alignment**: Align text left, centre or right
+   - **Text Alignment**: Align text left, centre or right.
-   - **Hero Section Width**: Adjust the width of the content area (50–100%)
+   - **Hero Section Width**: Adjust the width of the content area (50–100%).
-   - **Hero Button Text**: The text displayed on the call-to-action button
+   - **Hero Button Text**: The text displayed on the call-to-action button.
-   - **Hero Button URL**: Where the button links to (can be an internal page or external URL)
+   - **Hero Button URL**: Where the button links to (can be an internal page or external URL).
    - **Hero Foreground Image**: Upload an image to display as a content element within the hero section, separate from the background.
    - **Hero Image Position**: Choose whether to display the foreground image above or below the text content.
    - **Hero Image Max Width (%)**: Set the maximum width of the foreground image as a percentage of the hero section width.
-3. Changes will be visible in the preview and will go live when you click "Publish"
+3. Changes will be visible in the preview and will go live when you click "Publish".

 ### Image Carousel Section

-The homepage can optionally display an image carousel:
+The homepage has the option to display an image carousel:

 1. Go to **Appearance → Customize → Homepage Settings**
 2. Scroll down to the **Image Carousel Settings** section
 3. Here you can modify:
-   - **Enable Image Carousel**: Toggle to show or hide the carousel on the homepage
+   - **Enable Image Carousel**: Toggle to show or hide the carousel on the homepage.
-   - **Carousel Position**: Choose whether to display the carousel above or below the hero section
+   - **Carousel Position**: Choose whether to display the carousel above or below the hero section.
-   - **Carousel Width (%)**: Set the width of the carousel container (50-100%)
+   - **Carousel Width (%)**: Set the width of the carousel container (50-100%).
-   - **Show Image Captions**: Choose whether to display captions below carousel images
+   - **Show Image Captions**: Choose whether to display captions below carousel images.
-   - **Carousel Speed (ms)**: Control the timing between slide transitions (in milliseconds)
+   - **Carousel Speed (ms)**: Control the timing between slide transitions (in milliseconds).
-   - **Carousel Image Height**: Choose how to normalize image heights (Auto, Fixed Height, Maintain Aspect Ratio, or Cover/Crop)
+   - **Carousel Image Height**: Choose how to normalize image heights (Auto, Fixed Height, Maintain Aspect Ratio, or Cover/Crop).
-   - **Carousel Container Height (%)**: Adjust the overall height of the carousel container
+   - **Carousel Container Height (%)**: Adjust the overall height of the carousel container.
-   - **Fixed Image Height (px)**: Set an exact height for all carousel images (when Fixed Height is selected)
+   - **Fixed Image Height (px)**: Set an exact height for all carousel images (when Fixed Height is selected).
-   - **Image Aspect Ratio**: Choose the aspect ratio for images (when Maintain Aspect Ratio is selected)
+   - **Image Aspect Ratio**: Choose the aspect ratio for images (when Maintain Aspect Ratio is selected).
 4. You can add up to 5 images to the carousel, each with:
-   - An uploaded image
+   - An uploaded image.
-   - An optional caption
+   - An optional caption.
-   - An optional link URL
+   - An optional link URL.
 5. Changes will be visible in the preview and will go live when you click "Publish"

 ### Featured Home Posts